Our Mission: Taking action to make Massachusetts a cleaner, greener place to live, work, and play.

-We rely on our business partners for a portion of our funding.
+We rely on our business sponsors for a portion of our funding.
 Some will argue that accepting funding from corporate sponsors, including the makers of many highly littered products, equates to “greenwashing.”
 We respectfully disagree.

 The hard truth is that the purveyors of single-use consumer goods are here to stay.
 We believe that engaging with these companies and trying to influence them to do better is more effective than treating them like enemies.
 Because let’s face it—most of us use and enjoy products from many of these same companies.
 And most of us probably know someone whose livelihood comes from working at one of these companies.

 However, we also make it clear to our corporate sponsors that their financial support will not influence or alter our public positions on proposed solutions to the challenges we face.